sckott/cchecksapi/README.md

 }
 ```

-Optionally see the check details for previous CRAN checks in the `/history` route (up to 30 days prior to the current date) (though as of this writing we have only about 10 days)
+Optionally see the check details for previous CRAN checks in the `/history` route (up to 30 days prior to the current date)

 ```sh
 curl https://cranchecks.info/pkgs/secret/history | jq '.data.history[].check_details'